JulienBrn/DefaultInstall/Installation.md

   print(f"Hello!
 Did you know that 3+5={3+5}?")
   ```

-  Finally, in the lower right, click on Python and select the yourn interpreter (you should choose the one of your conda environment)
+  In the lower right, click on Python and select the your interpreter (you should choose the one of your conda environment)

+  Finally, press the "play" button and see what happends!

   ### Enabling GPU accelaration for tensorflow (guide inspired from [tensorflow guide](https://www.tensorflow.org/install/pip))